What is qq?

 qq jobs --all

 Displays a summary of all your jobs in the batch system, both unfinished and finished.
 Note that the batch system eventually removes records of finished jobs, so they may disappear from the output over time.
+This is what the output might look like:

 qq jobs --yaml